Track mileage automatically

 • The total mileage for the year

-Keep in mind if you use your vehicle for both business and personal driving, you should keep track of both in order to figure out the percentage of business use you can claim mileage reimbursement for.
+Keep in mind that if you use your vehicle for both business and personal driving, you should keep track of both to figure out the percentage of business use for which you can claim mileage reimbursement.
+Learn more about keeping compliant mileage records.

 According to IRS mileage reimbursement rules, you can only claim mileage for the business use of your vehicle.
-Let's go through a quick example of figuring out business use:

 You've driven a total of 300 miles in 2024.
 You have ten personal trips that total 200 miles and three business trips that amount to 100 business miles.
-Calculating your total mileage reimbursement based on the IRS mileage reimbursement rate is simple: multiply the business mileage you’ve driven by the current IRS mileage rate.

 100 business miles x 67 cents = $67 in mileage reimbursement.